Are you sure you want to leave this community? Leaving the community will revoke any permissions you have been granted in this community.

 Students will receive hands-on training on how to use dkNET to find and evaluate research resources, how to use online data and tools to develop hypotheses to enhance their own projects as well as how to learn best practices in data management for robust and reproducible research.

-The following are the participation requirements for this 6-week program beginning on Monday, June 12, 2023 and ending on July 21, 2023:
+The following are the participation requirements for this 7-week program beginning on Wednesday, June 25, 2025 and ending on August 8, 2025:

-Applications will come directly from students (high school, undergraduate or graduate (Masters or PhD).
+Applications will come directly from students (undergraduate or graduate (Masters or PhD).
 The student must work in a lab with a PI at a United States Institution doing research relevant to the mission of the NIH NIDDK.

 CONTACTS